nicosantangelo/sublime-text-i18n-rails/README.md

 ## Installation

-This package is available in [Package Control][2] or you can clone the repo into your package folder (use Package Control, is awesome).
+This package is available in [Package Control][2] or you can clone the repo into your `/Packages` folder.

+The package name is `I18n Rails`.

 ## Roadmap